 I was first drawn to Yoga from reading about the physical and emotional health benefits that came with a dedicated practice.
 I would often stay after class to talk with my teachers and other students about any tips they had to improve my yoga practice.
 Over time, I was being asked by others for advice.
 I wanted to share the joy I found in Yoga and completed my 200 hour RYT training right here at Downward Dog.
 I feel very fortunate to have this opportunity to share the passion I’ve found in yoga with you all!

 Kelli Slocum started teaching yoga in 1998.
-With a background in ballet and dance, she was a dance instructor from 1984-1995.
-In 2007, Kelli completed her Yoga Teacher Training with Baron Baptiste completing Baptiste Power Vinyasa Level 1 and Level 2.
+With a background in ballet and dance, she has been teaching for over 35 years.
+In 2007, Kelli completed her Yoga Teacher Training with Baron Baptiste.
 In 2009, Kelli opened Downward Dog Yoga.
-Kelli enjoys attending Yoga Journal conferences regularly and taking classes from a wide variety of International presenters, including Baron Baptiste, Seane Corn, Sharon Gannon and David Life, Kino MacGregor, Kathryn Budig and Ana Forrest.
+Kelli enjoys attending Yoga workshops regularly, taking classes from a wide variety of International presenters, including Baron Baptiste, Dana Trixie Flynn, Seane Corn, Sharon Gannon and David Life, Kino MacGregor, Kathryn Budig and Ana Forrest.
 Most recently, she attended Kripalu Center for Yoga & Health in Stockbridge, MA and completed a Teacher Training program with Dana Trixie Flynn at Laughing Lotus Yoga Centre in New York City.
 Kelli is also an International Yoga Teacher with Fit Bodies, Inc. Along with Hannah, Kelli leads the Downward Dog Teacher Training program.